 To avoid FOG, customers are advised to pour cooking oils and fats into a can or jar, cover it with a lid until the grease congeals, and then toss the can or jar into the trash.

-WIPES CLOG PIPES – In addition to FOG, there is a new danger to our sewers: “disposable” wipes.
+In addition to FOG, there is a new danger to our sewers: “disposable” wipes.
 Cleaning wipes, baby wipes, and other wipes that are sometimes described as “disposable” or “flushable” generally do not dissolve when flushed.
-Instead, they accumulate in sewer systems causing clogs and backups.
-Click here for an informational brochure.
+This is because wipes, facial tissue, cotton products, and other paper products are designed to remain in-tact when wet.
+Instead, they accumulate in sewer systems causing clogs and backups in pipes, pump stations, and treatment plants.